thoughtspot/thoughtspot.github.io/_admin/data-security/set-rls.md

 ## Test your rule with restricted and unrestricted users

 To test your rule, log in as users in different groups.
-Search within the table for data both that you test user can and can't access.
-Make sure your test users are seeing the appropriate rows.
+Search within the table for data that your test user can and can't access.
+Make sure your test users can see the appropriate rows.

 ## Related information

 * Administrators can bypass the RLS rules set on a the table at the worksheet level.
-See how to ["Change inclusion, join, or RLS for a worksheet]({{
+See [change the join rule or RLS setting for a worksheet]({{
-site.baseurl }}/admin/worksheets/change-inclusion-rule.html#) in this
+site.baseurl }}/admin/worksheets/change-inclusion-rule.html#).
-documentation for more information.

-* For a list of operators and functions you can use to build RLS rules see [Row level security rules reference]({{ site.baseurl }}/reference/rls-rule-builder-reference.html#).
+* For a list of operators and functions you can use to build RLS rules, see the [row level security rules reference]({{ site.baseurl }}/reference/rls-rule-builder-reference.html#).